kmpf/uap/doc/source/interaction.rst

 This subcommand provides usage information::

   $ uap <project-config>.yaml render -h
   usage: uap [<project-config>.yaml] render [-h] [--even-if-dirty] [--files]
                                             [--steps] [--simple]
+                                            [--orientation {left-to-right,right-to-left,top-to-bottom}]
-                                             [step_task [step_task ...]]
+                                            [run [run ...]]

   'render' generates DOT-graphs.
-Without arguments it takes the log file of each task and generates a graph, showing details of the computation.
+Without arguments it takes the annotation file of each run and generates a graph, showing details of the computation.

   positional arguments:
-     step_task        Displays only the named task IDs.
-Can take multiple task ID(s) as input.
-A task ID looks like this 'step_name/run_id'.
-A list of all task IDs is returned by running 'uap <project-config>.yaml status'.
+    run                   Render only graphs for these runs.

   optional arguments:
-     -h, --help       show this help message and exit --even-if-dirty  Must be set if the local git repository contains uncommited changes.
-Otherwise the pipeline will not start.
+    -h, --help            show this help message and exit --even-if-dirty       This option must be set if the local git repository contains uncommited changes.
+                          Otherwise uap will not run.
     --files               Renders a graph showing all files of the analysis.
                           [Not implemented yet!]
     --steps               Renders a graph showing all steps of the analysis and their connections.
-     --simple         Rendered graphs are simplified.
+    --simple              Simplify rendered graphs.
+    --orientation {left-to-right,right-to-left,top-to-bottom}
+                          Defines orientation of the graph.
+                          Default: 'top-to-bottom'

 .. |argparse_link| raw:: html